Child Safety Policy & Code of Conduct

 Two documents have been developed to help support Netball Victoria and all its affiliates to comply with the Standards, specifically Child Safe Standard 2- A child safe policy or statement of commitment to child safety and Child Safe Standard 3 - A code of conduct that establishes clear expectations for appropriate behaviour with children.

 The Child Safety in Netball policy aims to assist Netball Victoria in creating a safe and positive environment for everyone participating in Netball Victoria activities.
 The policy sets out Netball Victoria's commitment to the protection of Children and Young People, as well as outlining the types of behaviours expected from those bound by the policy.
+Where a complaint, incident or matter arises which may be dealt with under the Child Safety in Netball Policy (Policy), then it is to be resolved in accordance with the processes in this Policy, to the exclusion of all other Netball Victoria disciplinary or grievance policies or processes.
+For the avoidance of doubt, this means that where a complaint relates to child safety and falls within the scope of this Policy, this Policy will prevail and any such complaint shall be dealt with in accordance with this Policy and not any other Netball Victoria policy.

 The Child Safety in Netball Policy (CSNP) sets out the responsibilities that all Clubs and Persons in Positions of Authority have to our Members and Participants when it comes to protecting Children and Young People in Netball.
 The Framework represents best practice processes and procedures, as well as tools and guidance for all Persons in Positions of Authority in Netball.
+The following guide sets out the key responsibilities we have under the Child Safety in Netball Policy and its associated documents and where to find further detail as needed.

 Where a complaint, incident or matter arises which may be dealt with under the Child Safety in Netball Policy (Policy), then it is to be resolved in accordance with the processes in this Policy, to the exclusion of all other Netball Victoria disciplinary or grievance policies or processes.
+For the avoidance of doubt, this means that where a complaint relates to child safety and falls within the scope of this Policy, this Policy will prevail and any such complaint shall be dealt with in accordance with this Policy and not any other Netball Victoria policy.
+A document has been developed to guide you through the complaints management process in accordance with the policy and includes Tips and Scripts for complaint conversations

 The Child Safety in Netball Code of Conduct outlines the expected behaviour for interactions within Netball in Victoria and aligns with the Child Safety in Netball Policy.
 The primary aim of this code is to protect and safeguard Children and Young People.
 The Code and Policy applies to Netball Victoria and its members as of 1 January 2017.
 Breaches of the Policy may lead to disciplinary sanctions in accordance with the processes provided in Part 3 of the Policy.

 Netball Victoria’s Child Safety Policy (CSP) requires all persons involved in netball (All) to abide by certain behavioural standards when it comes to dealing with Children and Young People (CYP).
 It also requires additional behavioural standards to be met by all Persons in Positions of Authority (PPA) in our sport.
+A document has been developed to summarise those requirements, who they relate to and where to find further detail as needed.

 Working with Children Check (WWCC)